2nthony/saika/website/public/reference/built-in-components.md

 # Built-in Components

-Saika comes with built-in Vue Components.
+Saika comes with a set of built-in Vue Components.

 ## ImageZoom